jmbhughes/csci5229hw/hw4/README.md

-# HW3: James Marcus hughes
+# HW4: James Marcus hughes

 ## Description
-In this homework, I made a three-dimensional scene consisting of a couple mugs, a couple ferris wheels, and a ferris wheel seat.
-The ferris wheel is built of a couple three-dimensional rings as the support structure.
-A ring is a hula-hoop object.
-This support is connected to a central hub cylinder by some support structs, which are rectangular prisms.
-Finally, there are chairs in each ferris wheel.
-A chair **is not simply a combination of rectangular prisms** because the seat surface is a smooth logarithm for optimal comfort!
-You can see this in the single chair blown up.
+In this homework, I built upon my three-dimensional scene consisting of a couple mugs, a couple ferris wheels, and a ferris wheel seat.
+We now have the ability to view them in several interesting ways:

-Finally, I made a couple mugs.
-These are water tight objects that can have water poured into them.
+1. Orthogonal overhead
+2. Perspective overhead
+3. Perspective first person navigation

+My viewing for 1 and 2 are linked, i.e. adjusting the view in one and switching to the other will be reflected.
+However, 3 is an independent viewer since their height is fixed.

 ## Build Instructions
-Just use make.
+Use `make` to build.

 ## Run Instructions
-To run, just execute the `hw3` executable with no parameters.
+Run `hw4` executable with no parameters.

 ### Keybindings
 To interact with the world, rotate your view using the arrow keys.
 To exit, click `escape`.
+- `1` : switches to orthogonal overhead view
+- `2` : switches to perspective overhead view
+- `3` : switches to perspective first person view
+- `esc` : closes the program
+- `arrow keys`: in the overhead views, the arrow keys rotate the world so that the world moves beneath you: left/right adjust azimuth while up/down adjust altitude; in the first person view, the arrow keys allow you to move through the world, the forward/back keys allow you to walk forward or backwards while left/right adjusts where you're pointing (in azimuth).
+Your camera cannot tilt up and down and stays at a fixed height.

 ## Approximate time
-4 hours and 40 minutes.
-A good chunk of time was spent learning how to transfer to C++, and then I dabbled with creating a Lindenmeyer system drawer (see the scratch directory) which was ultimately abandoned for now.
+I spent three hours on this homework, some was updating the scene while the rest was adding the new viewing geometries.